In 1987, I decided I was going to put forth a major effort to learn German. I’m going to explain that to you in detail.

 In my twenties I worked on a German ship for two weeks hitchhiking over to Europe.
 I also hitchhiked around in Germany.
 I even worked for two weeks on a construction site in Vienna, so I had some use of German but it was very rudimentary.

 In 1987 I was between jobs.
 I had a month off and I said, you know what?
 I really want to learn German.
 Prior to getting on that German boat, I had looked through a German grammar book.
 Even at this time it struck me that it was just impossible to remember all of those grammatical rules.
 This was in 1987, long before I had heard of Stephen Krashen, input, or LingQ.
 I told myself, I need to read.
-I need to read to get a sense of this language.
-I need to get the language in me.
+I need to read to get a sense of this language; get the language in me.
 So let me show you what I did.

 First of all, I went to the second-hand bookstores here in Vancouver and I found this old book from the University of Southern California published in 1959.
 Someone actually took the time to go through this book and write down translations.
 This was really helpful for me as a new learner because I didn’t have to flip back to look up words.